lojour-sketch/L-Jordana-Urriza-Thesis/README.md

 # L-Jordana-Urriza-Supplementary-Tables
-Supplementary Tables the PhD thesis
+Supplementary Tables of the PhD thesis